 Insert the thermometer just a half-inch to an inch.
-Stop inserting the thermometer if there’s any resistance.
-Pushing on the thermometer far in could hurt your child’s rectum.
+Stop inserting them if there’s any resistance.
+Pushing far it could hurt your child’s rectum.

-Forehead thermometer strips are not as accurate as thermometers, but they are the least dangerous and disruptive way to take a child’s temperature.
+Forehead thermometer strips are not as accurate, but they are the least dangerous and disruptive way to take a child’s temperature.
 Hold the strip on the forehead until the color registers along the strip.
-Put a little petroleum jelly on the thermometer tip.
+Put a little petroleum jelly on the tip.
 This makes it much easier to insert.

 Set the child in light clothing and use just one blanket.

 Understanding how to use to measure your child’s fever is vital.
 Temperatures can be taken on the body with various thermometers – whichever type you use, make certain to read the directions carefully.
 They all require positioning to get the most accurate reading.
 Although a lot of fevers run their course make sure to understand your health care provider if your child’s fever is greater than 102° for more than 24 hours or if the fever is higher than 104°.
 For babies under 3 months, call the doctor if the fever is over 100.4°.

 Basal vs. Regular

 Spread your child’s buttock cheeks apart and insert into the rectum.